Anthony Jackson-Hamel

-Club
+Club career

+Early career

+Jackson-Hamel joined the Montreal Impact Academy in the Canadian Soccer League's first division in 2010.
+He re-joined the academy the following season.
+In his second season in the inter-provincial league, he assisted the club in securing a playoff berth.
+Montreal would be eliminated from the playoff tournament in the first round by Capital City.

+His final stint in the league with the academy occurred in the 2012 season.
+Throughout the season, he helped Montreal secure another playoff berth by finishing second in the division.
+Their opponents in the preliminary round of the postseason were Toronto FC's academy where Montreal successfully advanced to the next round.
+In the second round, he contributed a goal against the York Region Shooters which secured their berth in the championship final.
+In the playoff finals, Montreal was defeated by Toronto Croatia.

+In 2014 he played with the USL PDL club Montreal Impact U23, where he netted 4 goals in 6 appearances.

 Montreal Impact

-Jackson-Hamel began playing in 2010 with the Montreal Impact Academy in the Canadian Soccer League.
-In 2014 he played with the USL PDL club Montreal Impact U23, where he netted 4 goals in 6 appearances.

 He signed his first professional contract with the Montreal Impact on August 1, 2014.
 He made his debut as a 65th-minute substitute during a 0–2 loss to Toronto FC on August 2, 2014.
 He started his first MLS game on the 13th of September 2014 against New England Revolution.
-Jackson-Hamel was selected to participate at the 2015 Chipotle Homegrown Game against Club América U-20 as part of the 2015 MLS All-Star Game festivities.
+Jackson-Hamel was selected to participate in the 2015 Chipotle Homegrown Game against Club América U-20 as part of the 2015 MLS All-Star Game festivities.
 He scored his first goal for the Impact against the New York Red Bulls in a 3–0 victory on March 13, 2016.

-In April 2017, there was speculation that Jackson-Hamel would be released by the Impact.
+In April 2017, there was speculation that Jackson-Hamel would be released by the Impact but managed to secure a two-year deal.
 Amongst this speculation, Jackson-Hamel scored 3 goals in 37 minutes to start the 2017 season, including a backheel in stoppage time to defeat Atlanta United, and 2 goals against Philadelphia Union.
-After a difficult 2018 season, where Jackson-Hamel only managed two goals and was dropped mid-season by Montreal coach Rémi Garde, the coach confirmed the club were actively shopping the striker.
+After a difficult 2018 season, where Jackson-Hamel only managed two goals and was dropped mid-season by Montreal coach Rémi Garde, the coach confirmed the club was actively shopping the striker.
+He would help Montreal secure the 2019 Canadian Championship.
+Throughout the 2020 season, he participated in the 2020 CONCACAF Champions League by appearing in 4 matches.
 At the end of the 2020 season, Jackson-Hamel would be released by the Impact, ending his time at the club after seven seasons.

+FC Montreal

+Jackson-Hamel would also see action in the USL Championship in 2015 with Montreal's reserve team.
+He would make his debut for the club on April 25, 2015, against the Richmond Kickers.
+On July 12, 2015, he recorded his first two goals for Montreal against the Pittsburgh Riverhounds.

+After experiencing limited playing time with the senior team, he returned to the reserve squad the following season.
+In his second season with the club, he recorded 9 goals in 16 appearances and he finished as the club's top goal scorer.